Mithavaadi Krishnan: Biography

+C. Krishnan was initially a follower of Dr. Ayyathan Gopalan and Brahmosamaj and worked together with Dr. Ayyathan Gopalan in his social reform activities.
+He worked as the secretary of Calicut Brahmosamaj for many years.
+Later on he got interest in the philosophy of Buddhism.

 The Kochi metro entrance has the history of the Kerala press and C. Krishnan is listed amongst the first under 1907.
 It says "Mithavadi – From Tellicherry marks the next important milestone in the history of the press in Kerala.
 It published a daily news sheet featuring the latest news from the war front during the First World War.
 Separately, the Government of Kerala states "The Mitavadi was in the forefront of the movement for social reforms and the uplift of the weaker sections of society".